Informations générales (source: ClinicalTrials.gov)

 cisplatin will receive cisplatin.
 If a participant received gemcitabine,

-carboplatin or cisplatin for early UC in the adjuvant/neoadjuvant setting, ≥1
+carboplatin, or cisplatin for early UC in the adjuvant/neoadjuvant setting, the

-first dose of trial intervention.
+discretion of the investigator.
 Participants only receive carboplatin if they

 are ineligible for cisplatin.
 Participants are cisplatin-ineligible if they